wangziqi2013/wangziqi2013.github.io/_posts/2020-01-09-understand-zsim-cache-cc.markdown

 invalidation message propagates down the hierarchy to child caches, and released when the `invalidation()` on the current level returns.
 In this model, there seems to be multiple growing and shrinking phases if a cache block is shared by multiple children caches, since we invoke `invalidate()` once for a child cache that holds the block, which releases the lock before we invoke the same function for the next child cache.
-This makes the entire invalidation non-atomic, since 2PL property does not hold
+This protocol, however, still guarantees the atomicity of invalidation operatons in the presence of concurrent invalidations at any level, due to the special structure of the cache hierarchy and the way invalidation request propagates.
+We next present the correctness proof.